LacrouxRaoni/ft_libasm/README.md

 Libasm implements the following C functions in assembly language:

-ft_strlen: This function calculates the length (number of characters) of a null-terminated string.
-It's the assembly equivalent of the standard C library function strlen.
+-   ft_strlen: This function calculates the length (number of characters) of a null-terminated string.
+It's the assembly equivalent of the standard C library function strlen.<br>
-ft_strcpy: This function copies a string from a source location to a destination location in memory.
-It's the assembly counterpart of the C library function strcpy.
+-   ft_strcpy: This function copies a string from a source location to a destination location in memory.
+It's the assembly counterpart of the C library function strcpy.<br>
-ft_strcmp: This function compares two strings lexicographically (character by character).
-It fulfills a similar role to the C library function strcmp.
+-   ft_strcmp: This function compares two strings lexicographically (character by character).
+It fulfills a similar role to the C library function strcmp.<br>
-ft_write: This function writes data to a file descriptor.
-It's the assembly counterpart of the standard C system call write.
+-   ft_write: This function writes data to a file descriptor.
+It's the assembly counterpart of the standard C system call write.<br>
-ft_read: This function reads data from a file descriptor.
-It's the assembly equivalent of the standard C system call read.
+-   ft_read: This function reads data from a file descriptor.
+It's the assembly equivalent of the standard C system call read.<br>
-ft_strdup: This function allocates memory and copies a string, returning a pointer to the newly allocated memory containing the duplicated string.
+-   ft_strdup: This function allocates memory and copies a string, returning a pointer to the newly allocated memory containing the duplicated string.
 It's similar in functionality to the C library function strdup.